JCKodel/my_own_mvvm_with_dependency_injection_blackjack_and_hookers/README.md

 - Depends on abstractions, not concrete implementations
 - Maintains a clean separation between business logic and data sources

+**What goes in the ViewModel?**
+- You should be able to create and test the ViewModel in Dart alone, without any Flutter classes, widgets or contexts.
+- It has a `BuildContext`, some Flutter class, such as Material, Widget, Cupertino, etc.?
+It goes in the View.

 ## Dependency Injection: Decoupling Your Application

 **Dependencies** are external services your application requires: